henri5/jrebel-minecraft-plugin/README.md

 If having any issues with this plugin, don't contact JRebel nor Minecraft support - fix it yourself.

 Tested with Minecraft 1.8 & Forge 11.14.3.1450

+Some reload handlers in MC take bit unnecessary amount of time, so you can skip them with `rebel.minecraft.ignore_reload_handlers` JVM argument.
+E.g `SoundHandler` takes nearly 40% of reload time, now you can skip it as `-Drebel.minecraft.ignore_reload_handlers=net.minecraft.client.audio.SoundHandler`, and you can add multiple classes there, separated by a comma as `-Drebel.minecraft.ignore_reload_handlers=foo.Bar,foo.Baz`.